CatGCN: Graph Convolutional Networks with Categorical Node Features: Experiments

-We compare CatGCN with several recent GCN models, including the classical methods GCN~\cite{GCN}, GAT~\cite{GAT}, GraphSAGE~\cite{GraphSAGE} and the latest state-of-the-art models APPNP~\cite{APPNP}, SGC~\cite{SGC} and CrossGCN~\cite{Cross-GCN}.
-For all aforementioned modes, we re-implemented them using PyTorch Geometric~\cite{PyG}, which have consistent or even better performance than the original paper.
+For all aforementioned models, we re-implement them using PyTorch Geometric~\cite{PyG}, which has consistent or even better performance than the original paper.
 Our implementations are available at https://github.com/TachiChan/CatGCN.

-\subsubsection{Parameter settings.}
+\subsubsection{Parameter settings}

-For all models, the dimension of the categorical feature embedding layer and the size of all hidden layers are set to 64 for fair comparison.
-All trainable parameters are initialized with the Xavier method~\cite{Xarvier} and optimized with Adam~\cite{Adam}.
-We apply grid search strategy for hyper-parameters: the learning rate is tuned among $\{0.1, 0.01, 0.001\}$, the $L_2$ regularization coefficient is searched in the range of $\{1e^{-5}, 1e^{-4}, ... , 1e^{-1}, 0.0\}$, and dropout ratio is tuned in $\{0.0, 0.1, , ..., 0.9\}$.
-For all baseline methods, their node representations are aggregated from the node's associated categorical features in the way of mean pooling.
-For CatGCN, we take ReLU as the activation function $\sigma$, and tune the aggregation parameter $\alpha$ within $\{0.0, 0.1, , ..., 0.9, 1.0\}$.
-For each node, we sample a fixed number of categorical features from $\mathbb{S}$ to accelerate the model training, which is set to 10 in our experiment.
+For all methods, the dimension of the categorical feature embedding layer and the size of all hidden layers are set to 64 for a fair comparison.
+All trainable parameters are initialized with the Xavier method~\cite{Xavier} and optimized with Adam~\cite{Adam}.
+We apply grid search strategy for hyper-parameters: the learning rate is tuned among $\{1e{-1}, 1e{-2}, 1e{-3}\}$, the $L_2$ regularization coefficient is searched in the range of $\{1e{-5}, 1e{-4}, ... , 1e{-1}, 0.0\}$, and dropout ratio is tuned in $\{0.0, 0.1, ..., 0.9\}$.
+For all baseline methods, their node representations are aggregated from the node's associated categorical features in the way of mean pooling, which is the normalized version of aforementioned $\textbf{H}^{(0)} \textbf{W}^{(0)}$.
+For CatGCN, we take ReLU as the activation function $\sigma$, and tune the aggregation parameter $\alpha$ within $\{0.0, 0.1, ..., 0.9, 1.0\}$.
+For each node, we sample a fixed number of categorical features from $\mathbb{S}$ to maintain a consistent global probe frequency $\lambda_2$, which is set to 10 in our experiment.
+The optimal hyper-parameters of CatGCN on different datasets are listed in Table~\ref{tab:hp}.
 In all cases we adopt an early stopping strategy on the validation set with a patience of 10 epochs, and report the testing \textit{Accuracy} and \textit{Macro-F$_1$}~\cite{HGAT,wu2019neural}.